FullStackForger/ifmd-fullstackforger/git/github-from-behind-the-proxy.md

-# Github from behind firewall
+# Github from behind the proxy

 ## Problem